ohscar/rmalloc/doc/paper/conclusion.rst

 * Restart simulation
 * Don't use part files, if possible.

-Possible Features
+Features
 --------------------
 * Reintroduce colormap for calculating theoretical free size from overhead marked in the colormap.
-* Measure how high part of the total number of blocks are locked at compacting time.
+* Measure how large part of the total number of blocks are locked at compacting time.
 * Investigate stack-based behaviour of computation (and thus allocation) for a possibly more realistic heuristic for calculating locking.